-5 Productivity Strategies for 2016
+5 Productivity Strategies

 If I had just another hour or two in my day, how would I spend the time?
 A little extra sleep?
 A few more items checked off an ever-growing to-do list?
 An hour of quiet with a hot beverage and a good book.
 A workout.
 The list goes on, and I’ve “spent” that extra time four or five times — there will always be more to do than time allows.

 It’s a new year: Many have made new resolutions of how they’ll spend their time, and some are just hoping to find the energy to keep up on current goals.
 Finding the time to accomplish what’s required of us in the narrow 24 hour span of each day, let alone completing work requirements in the allotted hours of a work day, is a challenge.
-As we take on 2016, here are a few productivity strategies.
+As we take on the year ahead, here are a few productivity strategies.
 I can’t promise you an extra hour a day to spend, but perhaps we can make the hours we do have go a bit further.

 1. Prioritize Difficult Tasks during Your Best Time

 What time of the day are you most energized and focused?
 Do you come to work alert and ready to tackle your biggest task?
 Or do you need to nurse that cup of coffee for twenty minutes while churning through emails or crafting a to-do list before you’re ready to take on a challenge?
 Do you drag in the afternoon or find yourself with an extra burst of energy?
 Analyze the ebb and flow of your typical work day, and plan to take on your hardest tasks during your best times.
 Those challenging to-dos will take less time and come out better if you can use your best quality time to work on them.

 2. Resist the Urge to Multitask